atg/Ingredients/README.markdown

 ## Licence

-Ingredients is licenced under the "Fuck copyright - I don't have the money to sue you anyway" licence :)
+Ingredients is licensed under the GNU General Public License.